Green Mountain Coaches Workshop Lyndonville, Vermont

 Coach Cohen coaches cross-country as well as indoor track and outdoor track and field at Simsbury High School in Simsbury, Connecticut.
 He has coached five state champion teams, two state class champions and twice was named Coach of the Year for Cross Country for the State of Connecticut.

-The Green Mountain Running Camp Coaches Workshop runs concurrently with a GRMC youth session.
-July 28 - August 3.
+The Green Mountain Running Camp Coaches Workshop runs concurrently with the first two GRMC youth sessions.

 Sample Daily Schedule

 - 7.00-7.30 Morning activity: easy morning run, yoga or pool running